Second & Third DUI Lawyer in Phoenix

 What Happens if You Get 3 DUIs in Arizona?

-In Arizona, a third DUI offense within seven years is automatically considered an aggravated DUI.
-This charge is a class 4 felony crime.
-Penalties include:
+In Arizona, a third DUI within seven years is automatically classified as an aggravated DUI, a class 4 felony.
+Penalties for an aggravated DUI conviction include:

 - At least four months in prison